Newton Wayland: Musical projects

 Wayland told the Santa Barbara News-Press, “as for my own musical style, you could say I am Bartokian, Hindemithian –with a considerable dose of jazz.”
 In the 1960s, Wayland formed a performing group called “The Great All-American Music Machine.”
 The group consisted of Wayland on keyboards, Frank Nizzari (alto, soprano, baritone saxophone), Ken Wenzwll (electric bass, trumpet, trombone, fluegelhorn, flute), John Chiodini (guitar, bass, banjo), Fred Budda (percussion), Jan Curtis (Mezzo-soprano), and David Evitts (Baritone).
 They performed and recorded ragtime, opera, folk, pop, jazz, classical, musical comedy and even rock music, as well as Wayland's original compositions.

 Music for television

 While a student at the New England Conservatory, Wayland was the host of the educational TV show “Performance.”
 After the Conservatory, Wayland was a Rockefeller Artist-in Residence at WGBH-TV in Boston.
 He was musical director of the WCVB-TV Boston series Catch a Rainbow 1977–1978.
 He also arranged music scores for many network television shows, including compositions and arrangements for PBS' Nova.

-Wayland was the first and only music director for Zoom, the Emmy award-winning PBS children's show.
-He was Zoom's music director from 1971 to 1978 and wrote both the theme song “Come on and Zoom” as well as the "Send it to Zoom" address song.
+Wayland was the first and only music director for ZOOM, the Emmy award-winning PBS children's show.
+He was the music director for ZOOM from 1971 to 1978 and wrote both the theme song “Come on and ZOOM” as well as the "Send it to ZOOM" address song.